 - Door County's estimated year-round population is 30,066.
-Sturgeon Bay, the county seat and its only city, has an estimated population of about 9,646 (2020 census data). - Door County, one of the Midwest's premier tourism destinations, attracts over 2.5 million visitors annually. - Roughly three quarters of Door County's tourists visit between the beginning of May and the end of October, but the shoulder seasons are becoming increasingly popular thanks to special events and the quiet romantic serenity offered November April. - Roughly half of Door County's visitors come from within Wisconsin, about one third from Illinois (mostly greater Chicago, which is 4-5 hours away) 5-10% come from Minnesota (mostly the Twin Cities region, which is about 5 hours away).
+Sturgeon Bay, the county seat and its only city, has an estimated population of about 9,646 (2020 census data). - Door County, one of the Midwest's premier tourism destinations, attracts over 2.5 million visitors annually. - Roughly three quarters of Door County's tourists visit between the beginning of May and the end of October, but the shoulder seasons are becoming increasingly popular thanks to special events and the quiet romantic serenity offered November - April. - Roughly half of Door County's visitors come from within Wisconsin, about one third from Illinois (mostly greater Chicago, which is 4-5 hours away) 5-10% come from Minnesota (mostly the Twin Cities region, which is about 5 hours away).
 In all, over 90 percent of Door County's overnight visitors come from within the six-state Midwest region of the United States, however, a growing number of visitors from all corners of the U.S. and beyond are finding out about the allure of visiting Door County. - While shipbuilding, light manufacturing and agriculture continue to play important roles in Door County's economy, tourism is the primary economic engine.
-According to research conducted by Tourism Economics, in 2022 the tourism industry in Door County generated \$582 million in total economic activity, including \$467 million in direct visitor spending.
-This supported 3,335 jobs and put \$47.8 million into state and local tax coffers in 2022. - Despite development pressure of recent decades, a vast majority of Door County's land mass remains undeveloped. - Door County has a rich maritime heritage and there are several hundred 18th, 19th and early 20th century shipwrecks along Door County's 300 miles of coastline, some of which are part of the Wisconsin Maritime Trail system.
+According to research conducted by Tourism Economics, in 2021 the tourism industry in Door County generated \$423 million in direct visitor spending, which supported 3,323 jobs.
+Tourism also put \$43 million in state and local tax coffers in 2021.
+Overall, tourism had an economic impact of \$531 million on Door County in 2021. - Despite development pressure of recent decades, a vast majority of Door County's land mass remains undeveloped. - Door County has a rich maritime heritage and there are several hundred 18th, 19th and early 20th century shipwrecks along Door County's 300 miles of coastline, some of which are part of the Wisconsin Maritime Trail system.
 Trail kiosks are located along shorelines throughout Door County.